 If you install another operating system, you might need additional software or device drivers.
-Drivers for devices that came with your computer are available on the Device Driver and IBM Enhanced Diagnostics CD.
-You can obtain the latest device drivers at http://www.ibm.com/pc/support on the World Wide Web.
+Drivers for devices that came with the computer are available on the Device Driver and IBM Enhanced Diagnostics CD.

 Before installing any operating system, be sure you obtain the latest program release.
 Contact the operating system manufacturer or, if applicable, check the manufacturer's World Wide Web site to obtain the updates.